-Mastitis: Treatment using Chinese Medicine
+Mastitis: Using Chinese Medicine to assist symptoms

 From the outset we make it clear that we are a Traditional Chinese Medicine clinic and not trained lactation specialists.
 The information contained herein is intended to add to conventional breastfeeding education and should not replace the expertise and advice of your trained lactation consultant.